lertsoft/GPD_WIN4/README.md

 ### TDP Tools
 > Gifs are from Sabrina's github as I do not have my Win4 yet :(

+Out of all the TDP Tools I would ask myself any of these questions before deciding: </br>
+* Do I want to Tinker and be in charge of every detail?
+Choose [Ciphray.bat](https://discord.com/channels/243411108940087297/1065818597844340777/1076236291705946182)
+* Do I want some control but not so much granularity?
+Choose [Motion Assistant](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.1.60) </br>
+  * Could also choose Power Control Panel v3, Which has not launched yet! but check this repo for [v2](https://github.com/project-sbc/Power-Control-Panel-v2 </br>)
+* Do I want the program to just do everything for me and I just choose the max TDP?
+Choose [SmarterTDP](https://github.com/BillPlus/SmarterTDP)

+Hopefully this helps you decide too. </br>
+Also give them all a try as you might find some more intuitive than other or you might find some exoteric function that you didn't know was possible.

 #### Motion Assistant
+Motion Assistant is so much more than just a TDP Tool.
+It has fan controls, Gyro settings, Hotkeys, and framerate limit. </br>
+Best for people who want an all in one solution.

 a.
 [Original Source](https://gpd.hk/gpdwin4firmwaredriver) </br>
 b. [download link](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.1.60) </br>
 c.
 [Motion Asisstant Manual](Manuals/Motion_Assitant_manual.pdf) </br>